Is Your Personal Data Leaking from Your “Digital Exhaust”?

 However, there can be a downside to all this convenience.
 The very reason your devices can do such things may put your personal data at risk in ways you may not realize.

 Your Digital Exhaust

 As you travel through the internet, you leave a data trail behind you – something known as “digital exhaust.”

 Companies like Apple and Google have built services into their products that allow important pieces of data you may use multiple times a day to follow you from device to device.
 These synchronization services are built into the popular technologies Apple iCloud® and Google Chrome®.
 They’re the reason you can keep items such as your bookmarks or iMessages synchronized between all the devices you use them on.

-The Cyber Security Services research team at Symantec, owner of Norton LifeLock recently performed a deep analysis of these two services, and we found a few potential areas of concern.
 Before we go into the details, it’s important to note that synchronization services from Apple iCloud and Google Chrome operate effectively as designed.
 The security concerns we are highlighting come from the tradeoff we make by using these services for the convenience and efficiencies they provide to us.